The drag-adjoint field of a circular cylinder wake at Reynolds numbers 20, 100 and 500: Theoretical Analysis of the Drag-Adjoint Field

 \subsection{Mathematical basis of the drag-adjoint}

-We consider a circular cylinder in a freestream $u_{\infty} = (1,0,0)$.
+We consider a circular cylinder in a freestream $\mathbf{u}_{\infty} = (1,0,0)$.
 The fluid flow field is governed by the incompressible Navier-Stokes equation with constant density $\rho$ and viscosity $\mu$:

-with boundary condition $u=(0,0,0)$ at the cylinder surface $S$.
-The drag-adjoint field $\hat{u}$ is a nondimensional vector field that satisfies the adjoint equation
+with boundary condition $\mathbf{u}=(0,0,0)$ at the cylinder surface $S$.
+The drag-adjoint field $\hat{\mathbf{u}}$ is a nondimensional vector field that satisfies the adjoint equation

-with boundary condition $\hat{u}=(1,0,0)$ at the cylinder surface $S$, and $\hat{u}=(0,0,0)$ in the far field.
+with boundary condition $\hat{\mathbf{u}}=(1,0,0)$ at the cylinder surface $S$, and $\hat{\mathbf{u}}=(0,0,0)$ in the far field.
 Note that the adjoint equation should be viewed as evolving backwards in time; the negative viscosity in the right hand side is a dissipative term in this sense.
-Equation (\ref{adjoint}) and its boundary conditions are crafted to be adjoint to the linearized Navier-Stokes equation through integration by parts.
+Equation (\ref{adjoint}) and its boundary conditions are crafted to be adjoint to the linearized Navier-Stokes equation via integration by parts.
 In particular, the boundary conditions arise from the bilinear concomitant after the integration by parts.
-More details are given in Appendix \ref{s:app}.
+More details are given in the Appendix \ref{s:app}.

-Mathematically, the drag-adjoint field represents the $L^2$ functional derivative of the time averaged drag force to body forces in the fluid flow field.
-It can be derived by analyzing effect of a small perturbation to the drag
+Mathematically, the drag-adjoint field represents the $L^2$ functional derivative of the time-averaged drag force to body forces in the fluid flow field.
+It can be derived by analyzing the effect of a small perturbation to the drag

 where the surface normal $n$ points from the fluid domain into the cylinder.
-The perturbation in $D$ due to an infinitesimal body force $\delta f$ in the interior of the fluid flow field is
+The perturbation in $D$ due to an infinitesimal body force $\delta\mathbf{f}$ in the interior of the fluid flow field is

-where $\delta p$ and $\delta u$ are infinitesimal perturbations of the fluid flow, governed by the tangent linear Navier-Stokes equation, with the infinitesimal body force as an additional right hand side:
+where $\delta p$ and $\delta \mathbf{u}$ are infinitesimal perturbations of the fluid flow, governed by the tangent linear Navier-Stokes equation, with the infinitesimal body force as an additional right hand side:

-Multiply $\hat{u}$ onto the tangent linear momentum equation, and integrate over the fluid domain (details in Appendix \ref{s:app}).
+Multiply $\hat{\mathbf{u}}$ onto the tangent linear momentum equation, and integrate over the fluid domain (details in the Appendix \ref{s:app}).
 By applying integration by parts and the drag-adjoint equation, we obtain

-Because of the adjoint boundary condition, $\hat{u}=(1,0,0)$ on the cylinder surface $S$; therefore, the second term in (\ref{unsteady}) is $\delta D$ in Equation (\ref{deltaD}).
+Because of the adjoint boundary condition, $\hat{\mathbf{u}}=(1,0,0)$ on the cylinder surface $S$; therefore, the second term in (\ref{unsteady}) is $\delta D$ in Equation (\ref{deltaD}).
 By integrating the equality over time, we thus obtain

-In particular, if $\delta u=0$ at $t=0$ and $\hat{u}=0$ at $t=T$, we have
+In particular, if $\delta \mathbf{u}=0$ at $t=0$ and $\hat{\mathbf{u}}=0$ at $t=T$, we have